Special Tribunal for the Crime of Aggression against Ukraine

-Creation
+An agreement between the Council of Europe and Ukraine to establish the tribunal was signed on 25 June 2025 in Strasbourg.
+The agreement sets out the conditions for establishing the tribunal and includes its statute in an annex.
+As of 26 March 2026, the tribunal had not yet been established.

+Background

 In 2022 and 2023, several international bodies announced their support for establishing a tribunal for prosecuting the crime of aggression against Ukraine, including the Council of Europe, the European Commission, the NATO Parliamentary Assembly and the European Parliament.

 Proposals

 In April 2022 the Parliamentary Assembly of the Council of Europe (PACE) called for an ad hoc international criminal tribunal.
 In September 2022, the Council of Europe proposed to create a tribunal that would have a mandate to "investigate and prosecute the crime of aggression" committed by "the political and military leadership of the Russian Federation."
 Under the Council of Europe's proposal, the tribunal should be located in Strasbourg, "apply the definition of the crime of aggression" established in customary international law and "have the power to issue international arrest warrants and not be limited by State immunity or the immunity of heads of State and government and other State officials."

 The government of Ukraine called for the establishment of such a tribunal.

 In November 2022 the NATO Parliamentary Assembly designated the Russian Federation as a terrorist organization and called upon the international community to "take collective action towards the establishment of an international tribunal to prosecute the crime of aggression committed by Russia with its war against Ukraine."
 The European Commission said that the European Union (EU) would work to establish an ad hoc criminal tribunal to investigate and prosecute Russia's crime of aggression.
 In the same month the European Parliament also designated Russia as a state sponsor of terrorism, citing attacks against civilians, war crimes, and atrocities.

 On 19 January 2023, the European Parliament called for the creation of an international tribunal to carry out investigations and prosecutions for Russian and Belarusian responsibility for the crime of aggression, complementary to the International Criminal Court investigation in Ukraine.
 The vote passed with 472 votes in favour, 19 against and 33 abstentions.